 Protecting critical European assets and technology

-On 26 March, the Commission issued guidelines for Member States on foreign direct investment.
-The guidelines urge Member States to make full use of, in this time of crisis, their investment screening mechanisms to address cases where the acquisition of European companies by investors from outside the EU would create a risk to the EU’s security and public order.
+On 26 March 2020, the Commission issued guidelines for Member States on foreign direct investment.
+The guidelines urge Member States to make full use of their investment screening mechanisms to address cases where the acquisition of European companies by investors from outside the EU would create risks.

-The guidelines encourage Member States to screen direct investment from outside the EU in particular areas such as medical research, biotechnology and infrastructures as they are essential for the EU’s security and public order.
+The guidelines encourage Member States to screen direct investment from outside the EU in particular areas such as medical research, biotechnology and infrastructures.

 Flexibility under the EU’s Fiscal Rules